Membership of HTCC brings with a highly valuable facility

 Anual dues are $25 USD (or foreign equivalent).
 Payment may be made by check/cheque or by credit card.

-To Join: please go to MEMBERSHIP APPLICATION where you can either complete an online form or download a PDF for completion and send to us by mail to the address below.
-Please include a business card with your application and a check/cheque for $25.
+To Join: please go to MEMBERSHIP APPLICATION where you can complete an online form to get the ball rolling.

 Need more information? get in touch via the contact form